Miami Boys Choir

-The Miami Boys Choir (MBC) is a boys choir specializing in Orthodox pop.
+The Miami Boys Choir (MBC) is a boys' choir specializing in Orthodox pop since 1977.

 History

-In the early 1970s while studying in yeshivah in Toronto, Yerachmiel Begun created, directed, and recorded three successful albums with the Toronto (Pirchei) Boys Choir.
+In the early 1970s while studying in yeshivah in Toronto, Canada, Yerachmiel Begun created, directed, and recorded three successful albums with the Toronto (Pirchei) Boys Choir.
 However, in 1976 formed by Yerachmiel Begun as well, the Miami Boys Choir was part of a larger surge in popularity of Orthodox Jewish choral music.
 The use of an all-boy choir is related to a common interpretation of Orthodox Jewish law (halachah) of kol isha which they hold prohibits males above the age of majority from listening to non-familial females singing even on audio recordings.

 While the group was formed in Miami Beach, Florida, after releasing the first few albums, Begun moved the choir to New York.
 Although he retained the "Miami" in the name of the group, subsequent albums were released with boys primarily from the New York/New Jersey area.

 Yerachmiel Begun was the composer for almost all of the songs featured on his Toronto and Miami albums.
 In addition, he had composed many songs for a number of other Jewish music singers and groups including Simchatone, Kol Salonika (with Rabbi Boruch Chait), Kol Hakavod, Camp S'dei Chemed International, Mordechai Ben David, and Ira Heller.
 Yerachmiel conducted the boys choir on the NCSY record from 1979.
-In 1981, creating a fresh new sound in Jewish music, Yerachmiel composed the songs for the group and hit album title "Judaea".
+In 1981, Yerachmiel composed the songs for the group and hit album titled "Judaea".
 At the 6th annual HASC A Time For Music concert in 1993, paying tribute to Jewish composers, Begun was listed and mentioned as one of the Top Ten Composers of Jewish Music.
 Yerachmiel has worked side by side with a number of arrangers for his compositions, including Yisroel Lamm (the Neginah Orchestra), Suki Berry, Moshe Laufer, Mona Rosenblum, Hershel Lebovits, Vladimir Grinberg, and others.

 Over the years, the choir's imaging has changed with the times.
 Originally called the "Miami Choir Boys," its name has alternated between "Miami Boys Choir" and "Yerachmiel Begun and the Miami Boys Choir."
 In addition, the album titles have slowly changed over time from just Hebrew/Aramaic titles (i.e., B'syata D'shamaya) to English and Hebrew together (e.g., Torah Today) and finally to the present format, which places "Miami" before the title (i.e., Miami Moshiach).

 Compared to mainstream artists, the choir has not had spectacular results in terms of sales.
 However, in the Jewish music world, they are recognized as a success story.
 An example is their album released in 2005, Miami Revach, which reportedly sold over 15,000 copies in the first few weeks alone.